poga/devpoga.org/content/post/2019-11-03-Golden-Age-of-Programming-Language/index.md

 If scientific programming is the target, you need to have good interactive programming support.

-If what the goal is security, you need to create a sandboxed virtual machine.
+If security is the goal, you need to create a sandboxed virtual machine.

 And most importantly, you need to provide benefit against existing language community, tooling, and culture.